NorfairKing/nix-does-not-guarantee-reproducibility/README.md

 This repository serves to show that Nix does not guarantee that builds are reproducible *such that we may learn and improve our builds*.

+Some of the following problems are not solvable.
+In such a case there may be ways to mitigate them.
+However, it is important that we **don't lie** about them when evangelising Nix.

 ## Reproducible successes